+For the first round of the FA Cup on Saturday 4 th November, Pompey supporters will be travelling to Luton Town’s Kenilworth Road Stadium, Maple Road, Luton, LU4 8AW.
+‘The Kenny’ has been the Hatters Home since 1905 and it has a capacity of just over 10,000 all seated.
 Away fans are housed in the Oak Road Stand at one end of the ground.
 If this is your first visit then don’t be surprised when you find the away entrance on Oak Road is through a rather small alleyway giving the impression that you are queuing to enter someone’s back garden.
 Once inside, you will find that leg-room in the stand is very tight, and supporting pillars can obstruct your view.

 How to get to Kenilworth Road

 If you are travelling by road you will almost certainly arrive via the M25 and M1.
 The easiest route is to exit the M1 at Junction 11 and take the A505 dual carriageway (Dunstable Road) towards Luton.
 Go through one set of traffic lights and at the 1st roundabout, turn right into Chaul End Lane.
 At the next roundabout turn left into Hatters Way, whilst continuing down Hatters Way the ground will be seen on your left, although it is not accessible from this road.

 Then turn right into Collingdon Street.
 At the end of Collingdon Street you will reach a dual carriageway.
 Turn left alongside the road and follow the pedestrian walkway and then bear right to go along the footbridge over the busy road.
 As the footbridge passes over the roundabout it splits in two, bear right and this will lead you down into Dunstable Road.
 Continue along Dunstable Road and the fifth left hand turn will be Oak Road, where the away turnstiles are situated

 Where to eat and drink

-In the town centre near the station is the CAMRA Good Beer Guide listed pub, The English Rose, 46 Old Bedford Road, LU2 7PA ,which serves food.
+On past visits no alcohol has been served in the away end.
+The nearest place to the ground for a pint is the Beech Hill Conservative Club at 18a Leagrave Road, LU4 8HZ.
+A small admission fee is made for non members.
+In town The Brewery Tap, 22 Park Street, Luton LU1 3FL, a Green King pub, welcomes away fans.
+Also in the town centre near the station is the CAMRA Good Beer Guide listed pub, The English Rose, 46 Old Bedford Road, LU2 7PA ,which serves food.
 Nearby is another Real Ale pub, The Bricklayers Arms, 16 High Town Road, LU2 0DD, which has a selection of real ales, ciders and lagers.
 If on previous visits you have used the London Hatters a Wetherspoons pub in Park Street, this has now closed down.